 Section XXXIII: Durable Medical Equipment, Prosthetics, Orthotics and Medical Supplies (DMEPOS)

-DMEPOS Covered Benefits are administered by Conduent and Mountain Pacific Quality Health (MPQH).
+DMEPOS Covered Benefits are administered by Conduent and prior authorizations obtained through Mountain Pacific Quality Health (MPQH).
 Participating Providers may contact Conduent at 1-800-362-8312.
 Prior Authorization is required for DMEPOS and medical supplies that cost more than $1,000.
+Participating Providers may contact MPQH at 1-800-219-7035.

 The HMK Coverage Group will pay for the most economical equipment or supplies that are Medically Necessary to treat a problem or physical condition; must be appropriate for use in the Member’s home, residence, school or workplace.